aminssmilee/aminssmilee/README.md

 ⚙️ Building Fullstack Applications with modern frameworks

-I’m currently studying Informatics Engineering at Politeknik Elektronika Negeri Surabaya (PENS).
+I’m currently studying Informatics Engineering at Electronic Engineering Polytechnic Institute of Surabaya (EEPIS).
 In a rapidly evolving tech world, I believe being a lifelong learner is not just important—it’s essential.

 Let’s connect and create meaningful digital experiences together!